-However, data in (41) seems to be restricted to unaccusative SE constructions, or constructions where SE has an aspectual value, where crucially the clitic does not stand for an argument (see Grant 2013 and references therein).
-In contrast, clitic climbing is not available for cases of paradigmatic SE with argumental import (e.g. reflexives) (42) nor for other argumental clitics (43)-(44).
+However, data in (43) seems to be restricted to unaccusative SE constructions, or constructions where SE has an aspectual value, where crucially the clitic does not stand for an argument (see Grant 2013 and references therein).
+In contrast, clitic climbing is not available for cases of paradigmatic SE with argumental import (e.g. reflexives) (44) nor for other argumental clitics (45)-(46).

-- (42) a.
-Parecía haberse visto a sí mismo por primera vez seemed.3s have.SE seen DOM himself for first time He seemed to have seen himself for the first time - b. \Se parecía haber visto a uno/sí mismo por primera vez SE seemed.3s have seen DOM oneself/himself for first time - (43) a.
-Parecía haberlo visto seem.3sg have.Cl3msDO seen '(S)he seemed to have seen it' - b. \lo parecía haber visto Cl3msDO seem.3sg have seen - (44) a.
-Parecía haberle enviado una carta seem.3sg have.Cl3msIO sent a letter '(S)he seemed to have sent him a letter' - b. \le parecía haber enviado una carta Cl3msIO seem.3sg have sent a letter
+- (44) a.
+Parecía haberse visto a sí mismo por primera vez seemed.3s have.SE seen DOM himself for first time He seemed to have seen himself for the first time - b.
+Se parecía haber visto a uno/sí mismo por primera vez SE seemed.3s have seen DOM oneself/himself for first time - (45) a.
+Parecía haberlo visto seem.3sg have.Cl3msDO seen '(S)he seemed to have seen it' - b. lo parecía haber visto Cl3msDO seem.3sg have seen - (46) a.
+Parecía haberle enviado una carta seem.3sg have.Cl3msIO sent a letter '(S)he seemed to have sent him a letter' - b. le parecía haber enviado una carta Cl3msIO seem.3sg have sent a letter

-This contrast suggests that raising is available for cases in which the clitic has V-funcional import, possibly an aspectual one, but it is not available when it represents an argument relation, either as an agreement head or as an argument.
-In that case, SE raises to subject position in (36)-(39) a-pairs.
+This contrast suggests that clitic climbing is available for cases in which the clitic has V-functional import, possibly an aspectual one, but it is not available when it represents an argument relation, either as an agreement head or as an argument.
+According to our proposal, SE raises to subject position in (38)-(41) a-pairs for Case reasons.
 Data on this subsection, although admittedly marginal (see fn.
-12, and 13), strongly supports the idea that SE is actually a nominative pronoun.
+16, and 17), is predicted by our analysis and, as a consequence, contributes to the conclusion that SE is a nominative pronoun in the specifier of T.